 Tuwe Pamoja is among the CLARE Research portfolio of projects.
 It is coordinated and managed by researchers from the African Climate and Development Initiative (ACDI) at the University of Cape Town, including those at the PiNC Lab.

-MEL Hub for Tuwe Pamoja
+Resources for the Tuwe Pamoja team

 CLARE is a flagship research programme on climate adaptation and resilience, funded mostly (about 90%) by UK Aid through the Foreign Commonwealth and Development Office (FCDO) & co-funded by the International Development Research Centre (IDRC), Canada.